awslabs/harmonix/website/docs/techdocs/runtimes/generative-ai/interactingWithApp.md

 ### **Step 1: Set Configuration Parameters**
 Once the application is successfully deployed, data scientists can set their custom parameters for the solution.

-1. Find the link to your API in the Application's entity page on the OPA website under *Links*.
+1. Find the link to your API in the Application's entity page on the Harmonix website under *Links*.
 Use the API Platform of your choice or the Amazon API Gateway Console to make your API request. *Be sure to add the /setConfiguration to the URI*.
 2. Sample request bodies can be found in `./events/set-configuration.json`. of the application source code repo.
 The following parameters can be customized for your solution:

     * `response_prompt` *(string)*: Used in the **Response Lambda,** it sets up the context for the Claude model to create an answer.
 For proper response generation you need to format the prompt using                 `"{question}"`,  and `<document></document> XML tags:{documents} `  .
 This will serve as placeholders for the questions asked and the documents that will be use to answer it.
 (More information can be found in [Prompt Guidelines](https://docs.aws.amazon.com/bedrock/latest/userguide/general-guidelines-for-bedrock-users.html))